awolverp/awolverp/README.md

 I build complete web solutions from database to deployment, with a focus on scalable architecture and clean code.
 Whether it's a lightning-fast API in Rust or a modern SaaS application with React, I deliver production-ready systems.

-- 🔭 Currently working on creating a resume.
+- 🔭 Currently working on creating a portfolio website.
-- 🌱 Deepening my expertise in NextJS and cloud infrastructure
-- ⚡️ Fun fact: I love optimizing backend performance and comparing Rust vs Python benchmarks.

 ## 🛠️ Tech Stack